carinogurjao/carinogurjao.github.io/_pages/about.md

   - /about.html
 ---

-I study patterns of mutations in the cancer genome.
-I aim to better understand which mutagenic factors shape these patterns and how they can in return inform therapy selection.
+I study DNA patterns in the tumor genome.
+I aim to better understand which factors shape these patterns and how they can in return inform therapy selection.

 ![Illustration of my research interests](/images/Research_interest.png){: .align-center width="800px"}